Canon 1D vs Pentax K-1 II

 Review summary: Canon 1D vs Pentax K-1 II

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D and the Pentax K-1 II?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D: